ESP™ — for Dynamic Web Applications

 ESP is the amazing "C" language web framework that works at thought-speed.
 It is extremely efficient and accesses hardware and system data with ease to create compelling web applications.

 ESP is not a traditional low-level environment.
-It is a powerhouse MVC framework in a tiny footprint with all the things you'd expect from an enterprise web framework including: MVC, scaffolds, templates, WebSockets, integrated databases, database migrations and more.
+It is a powerhouse MVC framework in a tiny footprint with all the things you'd expect from an enterprise web framework including: MVC, scaffolds, templates, WebSockets, HTTP/2, integrated databases, database migrations and more.

 ESP offers "script-like" productivity.
 If web pages or controllers are modified during development, the code is transparently recompiled and reloaded without waiting.

 Rapid Development.
 ESP is the easiest and most cost-effective way to create dynamic web applications.
 ESP offers a comprehensive MVC web framework and "script-like" development speed via transparent recompilation.

 Minimal Resource Requirements.
 ESP is the "C" language web framework and runs close to the hardware and O/S. There is no Virtual Machine or extra language translation, so ESP is exceptionally fast (over 40,000 HTTP requests per second on MacBook Pro) and compact (from 200 KB plus web server).
 ESP demands minimal resources from your system so your system can devote vital system resources to running your applications.

 Security and Reliability.
 ESP has a safe-runtime to prevent buffer overflows and format string errors.
 It uses garbage collection to eliminate memory leaks.
 ESP is widely deployed with a large body of users testing and hammering on the code.
 It has an extensive regression test suite that stresses the product well beyond the limits encountered in normal operation.
 Secure Socket Layer (SSL/TLS), Authentication, sandbox limits and defensive counter-measures create a secure environment for your web application.